 All these questions will help to create a pattern of predictability.
 Likely, management is doing this on some level, but in order to keep profitability and comply with labor law, there is a need to make this even clearer.
 Many companies are turning to technology to help them with data-driven decision making to manage their labor costs.

 Build processes that make it easy for employees to change shifts with each other, see open shifts, and communicate safely.
 Protocol that empowers employees to fix their own problematic schedules and then seek management for approval, will save a lot of headaches over those which require managers to do all the juggling.

 Consider who you may be able to cross train so shift swapping can be more successful.
-Employees who are sent home for being “unneeded” feel that in morale and in their pocketbook.
+Employees who are sent home for being “un-needed” feel the effect on their morale as well as on their pocketbook.
 Source: Forbes.com

 Instead, cross training can create an opportunity for the staff to do different tasks, rather than be sent home.
 Consider what other tasks can be completed when it is a slow sales day, that will create a win-win scenario for both the employer and employee.

 If “on-call” staffing is critical for business, consider posting opportunities for backup shifts that employees can choose in order to pick up extra hours.
-This can be last minute call-in opportunities for them.
-By shifting the process from one where they are held captive to one where they volunteer to work, will provide the staffing need to be met, penalties to be avoided, and additional income for the flexible employee.
+These can be last minute call-in opportunities for them.
+By shifting the process from one where they are held captive to one where they volunteer to work, staffing needs can be met, penalties can be avoided, and additional income is available for the flexible employee.